Apsiingh/Bg-Changer/README.md

 # React + Vite

+# simple React project using tailwind css
+  About this project - In this project color full button where being used to change the background color of the screen .

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: